 In 2013, she co-starred with Patrick Wilson (Watchmen), Rose Byrne (Damages), Barbara Hershey (Black Swan), Lin Shaye (There's Something About Mary) and Jocelin Donahue (The House of the Devil) in James Wan's (Saw) Insidious: Chapter 2 (BlumHouse).
 She also appeared in Matthew Gudernatch's hugely popular comedic short Head Over Heels and in director Gary Ravenscroft's Noir They Killed Him Dead.
 In addition, she appeared in Patrik-Ian Polk's (Noah's Arc) indie drama Blackbird starring Academy Award-winner Mo'Nique (Precious) and Isaiah Washington (Blue Sapphire.)
 Blackbird premiered as the centerpiece of the 2014 Pan African Film Festival's closing night gala.

-Lindsay is an avid runner and Bar Method addict, loves to bake (everything's better with chocolate chips!) and mentors with the Young Storyteller's Foundation .
+Lindsay is an avid runner and Bar Method addict, and mentors with the Young Storyteller's Foundation .
 YSF is a fantastic volunteer organization dedicated to developing literacy through the art of screenwriting.
 Its mission is to inspire young people to discover the power of their own unique voices.
 It's an awesome group!